Season 3 Overview

 Also, at some point they show a car driving out of Westward Beach and turning right.

-So, maybe it’s just a random driver who went to the beach and was going out now.
-Or maybe Marge and the family lives on a beach like some real seamen.
+So, maybe it’s just a random driver who went to the beach and was coming back out.
+Or maybe Marge and the family lives on a beach like some real sailors.

 Then, Gene’s shop is located along the Malibu Pier, while the “Osiris” convalescent home was actually the Meridian West Hills facility.